FedejGon/pyCC.id/paper/paper.md

 The core philosophy of `pyCC.id` is to decompose a complex dynamical system, $d\mathbf{x}/dt = \mathbf{F}(\mathbf{x}, t)$, into a user-defined model structure, $\mathbf{G}$.
 This structure explicitly separates measured inputs (like system state $\mathbf{x}$ and external forces) from the unknown model components.
 These components are: (1) a set of unknown one-dimensional functions ($\{\mathbf{f}\}$) referred to as **Characteristic Curves** (CCs), which capture the underlying system nonlinearities (such as stiffness or damping), and (2) a set of unknown scalar parameters ($\mathbf{a}$).

 The package offers a flexible, multi-backend approach to identify these unknown functions and scalar parameters.
 Users can model the characteristic curves $\{\mathbf{f}\}$ using powerful non-biased approximators like neural networks (NN-CC, via `PyTorch` [@Paszke2019pytorch], and compatible with both CPU and GPU devices), simple polynomial basis functions (Poly-CC), or discover analytical expressions directly using symbolic regression (SymbR-CC, via `PySR` [@Cranmer2023PySR]).
-This framework allows the user to provide physical prior knowledge as constraints (e.g., symmetries, conservation laws), guiding the discovery process toward physically consistent models for experts in engineering, physics, and biology.
+A distinctive feature of this framework is that physical prior knowledge (e.g., symmetries, conservation laws) can be easily and directly incorporated as constraints, guiding the discovery process toward physically consistent models for experts in engineering, physics, and biology.

 # Statement of Need